CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 **Tile coordinates** are a tuple of integers that uniquely identify a tile.
 Tile coordinates are either `(level, x, y)` for quadtrees or `(level, x, y, z)` for octrees.
 All tile coordinates are 0-indexed.

-`level` is 0 for the root tile.
-The root tile's children are at level 1, and so on.
+`level` is 0 for the root of the implicit tileset, i.e. the tile with the `3DTILES_implicit_tiling` extension.
+This tile's children are at level 1, and so on.

 `x`, `y`, and `z` coordinates are measured in tiles from a side of the root bounding volume at the current level along one of the coordinate axes.
 The type of bounding volume (`box` or `region`) determines the direction of increasing tile coordinates.